jeremyong/klein/docs/geometry-potpourri.md

-!!! danger "ARTICLE CURRENTLY BEING DRAFTED"

-In this workshop, we're going to walk through a number of common geometric tasks such as finding intersections, computing distances, performing rotations, etc. For each task, we'll showcase not only the Klein code that would produce the desired result, but also show mathematically how it can be computed by hand.
+In this workbook, we're going to walk through a number of common geometric tasks such as finding intersections, computing distances, performing rotations, etc. For each task, we'll showcase not only the Klein code that would produce the desired result, but also show mathematically how it can be computed by hand.
+Pen and paper is not only encouraged, it is likely a requirement to get the most out of this workbook.

 !!! danger "Lack of rigor ahead!"